TUMLWE/PAL/docs/source/user_guide.rst

 **HOST**

-The "host_calc_avg" app contains 10 variables, as shown in the :ref:`table<SVI_Definition_itfc_mmreader>`:
+The "host_calc_avg" app is equipped with 10 variables:

 #.
-Create three variables that correspond to the inputs of your Simulink model.
-These variables must be read from the interface structure, therefore "parent_App," "parent_TagName,      " and "parent_SubVar" must be defined.
-Set "Action" to "READ" and set the "output_freq" as "fast" for these input variables.
+Create three variables corresponding to the inputs of your *Simulink* model.
+These variables, being read from the interface structure, necessitate defining "parent_App," "parent_TagName," and "parent_SubVar."
+Set "Action" to "READ" and designate "output_freq" as "fast" for these input variables.

 #.
-Specify the outputs of our Simulink model, which consist of six variables.
-Out of these six variables, five are exchanged with the interface, so we must provide information in       the "parent_App," "parent_TagName," and "parent_SubVar" fields for these.
+Specify the outputs of the Simulink model, which comprises six variables.
+Among these, five are exchanged with the interface.
+Therefore, provide information in the "parent_App," "parent_TagName," and "parent_SubVar" fields for these.
 The last variable, "avg_inflow State," will not be written back to the interface.
-For the averaged       quantities, we define "output_freq" as "slow", while for the “avg_inflowState”, we print it at “ctrl” frequency.
+For the averaged quantities, set "output_freq" as "slow," while for the “avg_inflowState,” print it at “ctrl” frequency.

 #.
-It is mandatory to include an “AppStatus” variable for each submodel included in the framework.
-Since here we have a single submodel named “calc_avg”, the variable       “avg_inflow_AppStatus” is added. the type of this quantity can be a 16 bit unsigned integer.
-This variable is outputted at “ctrl” frequency.
+Include a mandatory “AppStatus” variable for each submodel in the framework.
+As there is a single submodel named “calc_avg” in this example, add the variable “avg_inflow_AppStatus.”
+The type of this quantity can be a 16-bit unsigned integer.
+Output this variable at “ctrl” frequency.

+The resulting sheet can be viewed in the following :ref:`table<SVI_Definition_host_mmreader>`.

 .. csv-table::  met_mast_reader - "SVI_Definition.xlsx" - HOST
    :file: SVI_Definition_host_mmreader.csv